 Book your excursions in the Maldives through your guesthouse

 This one saved us a lot of money!
 When you book excursions through your guesthouse, you’re not only supporting the local people there, but you also get them at half the price than large resorts offer them.
 For example, in Rasdhoo we stayed at White Coral Rasdhoo and their crew arranged literally every activity we wanted to do at the best prices.
 We did the full-day sandbank trip (unforgettable!), the sunset dolphin cruise (also unforgettable!!), and several snorkeling trips.
 If you go there, tell Hussain, Uneyy or Abdulla that you know us, and you’ll get some extra discounts too!
 They are amazing guys and good friends of ours now.
 We can’t recommend them enough!

 Withdraw enough local currency out of the ATM in the airport

 The best thing to do when you arrive in Malé Airport is to withdraw enough local currency from the ATM.
 Paying in local currency is also cheaper than paying in $ dollars.
 Not every island in the Maldives has an ATM and guesthouses will charge you between 3-5% extra when you pay with a credit card.

 The low season in the Maldives is from May to October when you often find the cheapest deals, but where you will also have the most rain.
 Better consider a trip in the shoulder season, between March and May.
 You’ll have dry weather, plenty of sunshine and most importantly you’ll avoid the busiest and most expensive months, which runs from December to February. (holiday season)

-Visit a private luxury resort on a day trip
+Visit a private luxury resort in the Maldives on a day trip